Tag: Relationship Guidance for Husbands

 We can save a lot of frustration when we realize virtues that attract us to women are not the same virtues that attract women to men.

-She can value that we’re steady, we can value that she changes.
+She can value that you’re steady, you can value that she changes.

-She can value that we look ahead, we can value that she looks at the moment (and the past).
+She can value that you look ahead, you can value that she looks at the moment (and the past).

 What A Woman Values From Her Husband In Marriage